MicrosoftDocs/powerbi-docs/powerbi-docs/service-custom-visuals-getting-started-with-developer-tools.md

 ### Server Certificate setup

 To enable a live preview of your visual, a trusted https server is needed.
-Before you can start, you will need to install an SSL certificate which will allow visual assets to load in your web browser.
+Before you can start, you will need to install an SSL certificate, which will allow visual assets to load in your web browser.

 > [!NOTE]
 > This is a one-time setup for your developer workstation.
->
->

 To *create* a certificate, run the following command.